th2-net/th2-infra-operator/README.md

   # determines if the RabbitMQ resources are persistent or not

   schemaPermissions:
-    # this section describes what permissions will have schema RabbitMQ user on its own resouces
+  # this section describes what permissions schema RabbitMQ user will have on its own resources
   # see RabbitMQ documentation to find out how permissions are described

     configure: pattern
     # configuration permissions on resources